SynthLabAI/Synapsis/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=Synapsis-Finance_Synapsis&metric=alert_status)](https://sonarcloud.io/dashboard?id=Synapsis-Finance_Synapsis)
 ## What is it?

-​	Synapsis is an elegant python library for interacting with many different crypto exchanges on multiple portfolios in a consistent way.
+​	Synapsis is an elegant python library for interacting with many crypto exchanges on multiple portfolios in a consistent way.
 Synapsis offers a powerful feature-set, optimized for speed and ease of use.